ETdoFresh/FishyEOS/readme.md

 ## Setting Up

 1. Add an EOSManager Component somewhere in your scene.
+Probably best on the **NetworkManager** GameObject.
-2. Add FishyEOS Transport component to **NetworkManager** object.
+2. Add FishyEOS Transport component to **NetworkManager** GameObject.
 3. Set transport varaible on the **TransportManager** Component to FishyEOS.

 ### As a Server